ruthina-27/ethiomart-amharic-ner/README.md

 - Labels data in CoNLL format for NER
 - Fine-tunes transformer models (XLM-Roberta, mBERT) for Amharic NER
 - Compares models and interprets predictions with SHAP/LIME
+- Generates a vendor scorecard for micro-lending analysis

 ## Project Structure
 - `scripts/`: Data scraping, preprocessing, and conversion scripts